TosbackCgusBridge-Bot/CGUs-versions/Jcpenney/Privacy Policy.md

 Click here to view your current IBM Digital Analytics opt-out status

 *   To learn more about Google Analytics’ privacy practices and any opt-out choices it offers, click here.
-*   To learn more about Convertro’s privacy practices and any opt-out choices it offers, click here
+*   To learn more about Convertro’s privacy practices and any opt-out choices it offers, click here.
   *   To learn more about Adobe Analytics’ privacy practices or to opt out of cookies set to facilitate reporting by Adobe Analytics, click here.

 Please note that your opt-out status may be maintained by placement of an “opt-out” cookie on your device.
 If the cookie is removed or deleted, or you upgrade to a new version of your browser, change browsers or visit us from a different device, you will need to repeat this process to indicate your preference.